vbeckley/prop13/index.md

 ### Analysis by Blockgroup

+The assessor's office values can be summarized at the blockgroup level to compare with American Community Survey home value estimates.

 <iframe src="https://victoriabeckley.github.io/prop13/assessed_map.html" width="100%" height=500 title="assessed value by Blockgroup 2019"></iframe>
+This chart shows the assessed values average by blockgroup across the city.
+High values are concentrated in the northern part of the city and low values are concentrated in the southeast part of the city.

 <iframe src="https://victoriabeckley.github.io/prop13/acs_by_bg.html" width="100%" height=500 title="ACS Home Value by Blockgroup 2019"></iframe>
+This chart shows the American Community Survey 2019 home value estimates (as reported by home owners in owner occupied housing).
+A similar distribution trend occurs as above, but with overall higher values as these better represent market rates.

 <img src="https://victoriabeckley.github.io/prop13/Screen Shot 2022-05-10 at 9.54.07 AM.png" alt="assessed v market estimate home value by blockgroup">
+Here we see a comparison of assessed value and ACS market rate home values.
+This shows the difference and again gets at that tax subsidy amount.
+Note that the ACS data caps out at 2 million, which explains why so many blockgroups have that value.

 ### Data Sources